openfoodfacts/recipe-estimator-metrics/README.md

 Metrics framework for recipe estimation (estimation of the percentage of each ingredient and sub ingredient)

+Note that a recipe estimate is for the content before eventual evaporation (due to transformation like cooking for example).

 # Test sets

 The test-sets/input directory contains test sets with products that have some or all of the ingredients percent values specified.